LukasBommes/PV-Hawk/README.md

 ![Overview diagram of the tool](overview.png)

 Output is a directory containing multiple IR image patches for each PV module.
+We provide a desktop application for viewing and further analyzing the produced dataset.
+Please see [PV Drone Inspect Viewer](https://github.com/LukasBommes/PV-Drone-Inspect-Viewer) for details.

 If you use PV Drone Inspect in your own research please consider citing us ([bibtex below](#citation)).